An Ambitious Year for Climate Action Is a Big Year for Women’s Empowerment

 Frank Rijsberman, Director General, and Ingvild Solvang, Head of Climate Action and Inclusive Development, GGGI

-Mar 9 2020 (IPS) - This year, the Paris Agreement’s effectiveness as a global response to the climate crisis is being tested as governments are preparing to submit more ambitious national targets for mitigation and adaptation.
+SEOUL, South Korea, Mar 9 2020 (IPS) - This year, the Paris Agreement’s effectiveness as a global response to the climate crisis is being tested as governments are preparing to submit more ambitious national targets for mitigation and adaptation.

 The combined ambitions of these targets should match the urgency to strengthening resilience and limiting the disastrous climate change impacts around the world.